BryantD/itch-rpg-jams/README.md

 ```
 itch-jam classify [OPTIONS] [ID]...

-  classify a jam as tabletop, digital, or unclassified
+  classify jams as tabletop, digital, or unclassified

+Positional arguments:
+  [ID]...
+One or more jam IDs to classify

 Options:
   --type [tabletop|digital|unclassified]